-2012-2013 - 60% Initiatives (list the initiatives provided in the 2012-13 tuition differential request) University Update on Each Initiative Improve graduation rates through QEP implementation Two new faculty hired to support QEP; revised implementation plan to enhance student success; enhanced tutoring; increase in FTIC graduation rate Increase faculty/student research and creative activity Research funding at all-time high.
+2012-2013 - 60% Initiatives (list the initiatives provided in University Update on Each Initiative the 2012-13 tuition differential request) Improve graduation rates through QEP implementation Two new faculty hired to support QEP; revised implementation plan to enhance student success; enhanced tutoring; increase in FTIC graduation rate Increase faculty/student research and creative activity Research funding at all-time high.
 Increased student presentations, research posters and papers and student research awards.
 First national student research award.
-Enhanced undergraduate programs New degree in Biology launched, new faculty in Education, senior faculty in Business , where applicable: Total Number of Faculty Hired or Retained (funded by tuition 26 differential): Total Number of Advisors Hired or Retained (funded by 2 tuition differential): , Total Number of Course Sections Added or Saved (funded 110 by tuition differential): 2012-2013 - 40% Initiatives (list the initiatives provided in University Update on Each Initiative the 2012-13 tuition differential request) Simolony Spanic Sit Later ministric Two conjectudents were incentivized to graduate in four Expand access for students and accelerated path to graduation Two senior students were incentivized to graduate in four years with a \$2,500 grant which will repay \$2,500 in student graduation loans if the student graduated in spring 2013.
+Enhanced undergraduate programs New degree in Biology launched, new faculty in Education, senior faculty in Business l, where applicable: Total Number of Faculty Hired or Retained (funded by tuition differential): 26 Total Number of Advisors Hired or Retained (funded by 2 tuition differential): 2 , Total Number of Course Sections Added or Saved (funded 110 by tuition differential): 2012-2013 - 40% Initiatives (list the initiatives provided in University Update on Each Initiative the 2012-13 tuition differential request) Expand access for students and accelerated path to Two senior students were incentivized to graduate in four graduation years with a \$2,500 grant which will repay \$2,500 in student loans if the student graduated in spring 2013.
 Awards will be made once degree verification can be confirmed.
-Provide financial support for students with limited income Larger USF need based grant awards were made to students Provide illiandal support for students with limited income based on their academic potential and USF academic record.
-More students supported with financial aid scholarships and The number of students receiving a need based grant reduced loan indebtedness increased from 509 to 809, or by 59%. timates as of April 30, 2013): Unduplicated Count of Students Receiving at least one 809 Tuition Differential-Funded Award: 003 4 200 \$ Mean (per student receiving an award) of Tuition 1,308 Differential-Funded Awards: 050 \$ Minimum (per student receiving an award) of Tuition 250 Differential-Funded Awards: \$ Maximum (per student receiving an award) of Tuition 2,500 Differential-Funded Awards:
+Provide financial support for students with limited income Larger USF need based grant awards were made to students based on their academic potential and USF academic record.
+More students supported with financial aid scholarships and The number of students receiving a need based grant reduced loan indebtedness increased from 509 to 809, or by 59%.
+Additional Information (es timates as of April 30, 2013): Unduplicated Count of Students Receiving at least one 809 Tuition Differential-Funded Award: \$ Mean (per student receiving an award) of Tuition 1,308 Differential-Funded Awards: ., \$ Minimum (per student receiving an award) of Tuition 250 Differential-Funded Awards: \$ Maximum (per student receiving an award) of Tuition 2,500 Differential-Funded Awards: 2,000